wjyyang24/MyGenome/README.md

 Analysis for ABT480/CS485G genome assembly

 ## 1. Analysis of sequence quality
-THe F1 and R1 sequence datasets were analyzed using FASTQC:
+The F1 and R1 sequence datasets were analyzed using FASTQC:
 ```bash
 ssh -Y <user@virtualmachine>
 cd MyGenome